Brennan Ward

-Brennan Ward (born June 28, 1988) is an American professional mixed martial artist currently competing in Bellator MMA.
-A professional competitor since 2008, Ward formerly competed for CES MMA and was the Bellator Season Nine Middleweight Tournament Winner.
+Brennan Ward (born June 28, 1988) is an American professional mixed martial artist and Bare Knuckle Boxer who most recently competed in Bare Knuckle Fighting Championship.
+A professional competitor since 2008, Ward formerly competed for CES MMA, Bellator MMA and was the Bellator Season Nine Middleweight Tournament Winner.

-As of February 7, 2023, he is #8 in the Bellator Welterweight Rankings.

 Background

-Ward was born in New London, Connecticut and raised in Waterford, Connecticut.
+Ward was born in New London, Connecticut, and raised in Waterford, Connecticut.
 Ward's father, Kent, owns a boxing gym, Whaling City Boxing (New London), where Ward began training from a young age.
 He competed in wrestling at Waterford High School, graduating in 2006, before continuing his career at Colby Community College.
 Ward later transferred to Johnson & Wales University, which has a Division III program.
 At Johnson & Wales, Ward demonstrated his talents, earning All-American honors and was also the runner-up in the nation for his weight class, after winning the New England title.

 Mixed martial arts career

 Early career

 Ward started his professional career in 2008, but only became active in 2012.
 He fought mainly for Rhode Island's promotion Classic Entertainment and Sports (CES MMA).

 With a record of 5 and 0, Ward signed with Bellator.